Bruderjulian/yt-downloader-js/README.md

 If you want to get them yourself, you can do that pretty easily.
 Just get the **correct one for your system** from the above mentioned repos!
 Sometimes when initializing not the correct ones are getting downloaded, in that case you need to get also yourself and create bug report!

+The reason why the binary for ffmpeg is hosted on the repository for this package because the filenames, which are crucial for fetching, are hard to understand and reconstruct for the program!

 ## Contributing